Paulmayock/roastin_coffee/README.md

 *As a user I want to be able to save profile info so the website remembers me when I login again*
 - Users should be able to save their info so to not have to enter their info everytime they checkout with their cart.

+#### Contact the owner

+*As a user I want to be able to contact the user via a contact form in case I have issues with an order, account details or general queries*
+- Users should be able to contact the owner for issues with orders, accounts or general queries.

 ## Manual Testing
 | Feature               | Test Performed                                                     | Result  |
 |-----------------------|--------------------------------------------------------------------|---------|